obidam/ds2-2026/practice/environment/coiled/README.md

 ### Connect to a cluster

-You can connect to one of the existing clusters:
+You can connect to one existing clusters, typically:

 - ``ds2-highcpu``: 160 vCPUs, 3.75 GB of system memory per vCPU
 - ``ds2-highmem``: 20 vCPUs, 6.5 GB of system memory per vCPU